MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/fulltextscore.md

 - This function requires enrollment in the [Azure Cosmos DB NoSQL Full Text Search preview feature](../full-text-search.md).
 - This function requires a [Full Text Index](../../index-policy.md)
 - This function can only be used in an `ORDER BY RANK` clause, or as an argument in an `RRF` system function.
-- This function can not be part of a projection (e.g., `SELECT FullTextScore(c.text, "keyword") AS Score FROM c` is invalid.
+- This function can’t be part of a projection (for example, `SELECT FullTextScore(c.text, "keyword") AS Score FROM c` is invalid.

 ## Related content